praetorian-inc/noseyparker/README.md

 https://github.com/octocat/test-repo1.git
 ```

-An optional GitHub Personal Access Token can be provided via the `GITHUB_TOKEN` environment variable.
+An optional GitHub Personal Access Token can be provided via the `NP_GITHUB_TOKEN` environment variable.
 Providing an access token gives a higher API rate limit and may make additional repositories accessible to you.

 Additional output formats are supported, including JSON and JSON lines, via the `--format=FORMAT` option.